5 AI Gateways Developers Use to Run Claude Code with Non-Anthropic Models

 The right gateway depends primarily on where your team sits on the self-hosted versus managed spectrum, and how much governance and observability your production environment requires.

-For teams that need a production-grade, self-hosted gateway with native MCP support, automatic fallbacks, and enterprise cost controls, Bifrost covers the full stack without requiring additional tooling.
+For teams that want a production-grade, self-hosted gateway with native MCP support, automatic fallbacks, and enterprise cost controls, Bifrost covers the full stack without additional tooling layered on top.
+The Bifrost buyer's guide covers the decision criteria in more depth.

 Conclusion